top of page

 Cracked Wheel Repairs

 Cracks Happen!
 Unfortunately aluminum alloy wheels are highly susceptible to cracking.
 Currently, the majority of wheels are cast aluminum alloy.
 Cast alloy wheels are more susceptible to cracking than their steel counterparts.
-Cracks usually occur upon bending the wheel further than the aluminum alloy can 'flex'.
-Cracks can also be caused by imperfections in the casting process.
-Your best defense against cracking a wheel is to regularly check and air up your tires as needed.
+Cracking occurs upon bending the wheel further than the aluminum alloy can 'flex'.
+Bending your wheel comes from road impacts such as potholes, uneven pavement, bridge joints etc. Cracks can also be caused by imperfections in the casting process or if someone has hammered on your wheel.
+Your best defense against cracking a wheel is to drive very defensively, avoiding as many potholes and harsh pavement conditions as possible.
+In addition to good driving, regularly check and air up your tires as needed.
 Once your tire pressure drops below the recommended level (usually 30-44 psi for passenger cars) it can no longer protect your wheel from road hazards such as potholes.
-Not to worry though, if you do happen to crack a wheel, we are here to repair it!
+Not to worry though, if you do happen to crack a wheel, we are here to repair it.
 And we guarantee it!

 Our Process